Wwise 2024.1 is live and now available to install from the Audiokinetic Launcher. Here is a summary of the new features:

 Property Editor: Additional Features

-- Property Editor Expand/Collapse: Collapse the Property Editor to make more space for the Primary and Secondary Editors.
+- Expand/Collapse Property Editor: Collapse the Property Editor to make more space for the Primary and Secondary Editors.
 This is particularly useful when graphs and curves are displayed in those editors.

 - Search Text Filter: Type a property name to filter the list below.
 For example, type "pitch" to hide all properties in the list except those that contain the word "pitch".

-- Modified Filter: Select to see only properties that have been changed from their default value.
+- Only Show Modified: Select to see only properties that have been changed from their default value.
 These properties are displayed with an orange band.

 - Category Filters: Select a category filter to display all properties in that category.
 Ctrl+click to select multiple category filters, or select All to see all properties.